dennisdang17/Compression-Detection/README.md

 This is inspired by the work:\
 [End-to-End Detection of Compression of Traffic Flows by Intermediaries ](https://lasr.cs.ucla.edu/vahab/resources/compression_detection.pdf)

+## Requirements
+**YOU MUST HAVE A LINUX MACHINE IN ORDER TO BE ABLE TO RUN THIS PROGRAM.
+JSON ALSO MUST BE INSTALLED.
+PLEASE REFER TO INSTALLATION IF YOU HAVE PROBLEMS INSTALLING JSON**

 ## Installation
 **This program also requires you to download JSON.
 To install both JSON and the appllication on your linux computer/machine input the following commands into your terminal.**